 Instructions

-- In a bowl, combine the fermented red bean curd, red bean curd sauce, oyster sauce, hoisin sauce, soy sauce, dark soy sauce, rice wine, honey, five-spice powder, white pepper, and water.
-Mix well.
+- To make the char siu sauce, in a bowl, mash the fermented red bean curd until smooth, then add the red bean curd sauce, oyster sauce, hoisin sauce, soy sauce, dark soy sauce, rice wine, honey, five-spice powder, white pepper, and water.
+Mix well until fully combined.

-- Pour in the Char Siu sauce.
-Cover the pan and braise over medium-low heat for about 15 minutes, or until the chicken is fully cooked through.
+- To braise the chicken, pour the prepared sauce into the pan.
+Cover and cook over medium-low heat for about 15 minutes, or until the chicken is fully cooked through.

 - Slice the chicken: Making 1-inch cuts helps it absorb more flavor and cook faster.